Do you dream of being successfully admitted to college?

 Naturally, the first step you want to take is to get in touch with the teachers you’ve chosen to represent you.
 Here’s how to do it well:

-📌 Do it on time.
-As we’ve established, you should always give your teacher enough time to complete whatever favor you’re asking of them.
+📌 Do it early.
+As you already know, you should always give your teacher enough time to complete whatever favor you’re asking of them.

 📌 Do it respectfully.
-Don’t run up to your mentor during a break for a 5-second conversation.
-Another way not to ask is with a crowd of friends who also want this person to write their letters of recommendation.
+Don’t run to your mentor during a break for a 5-second conversation.
+Also, avoid approaching them with a crowd of friends who also want this person to write their letters of recommendation.
 Bombarding someone with the same request in a large group is a sure way to annoy them.

 📌 Do whatever depends on you.
 Some colleges require printed copies of recommendations to be mailed to them.
 If that’s the case, ensure you provide the person writing recs for you with envelopes, stamps, and everything else they might need.

 📌 Do what’s requested of you.
 Your recommender may require you to send them some personal information before they can sit down to write the letter.
-It should be your top priority to provide it as soon as possible.
+It should be your top priority to provide it without delay.

 📌 Do what’s right.
 Genuinely expressing your gratitude is the best thing you can do.
-Write a thank-you note or come up to the teacher and thank them in a heartfelt way.
+Write a thank-you note or come up to the teacher and present them with a heartwarming gift.

 6. Request the Letter Properly

-Requesting the letters is not easy, and it deserves a separate article.
-But we will share with you some excellent tips that will surely make it more manageable.
+Requesting the letters is not easy and can be terrifying.
+We will share with you some excellent tips that will surely make it more manageable.

-Of course, your teachers have your best interests at heart, but technically speaking, writing a letter isn’t something they’re obliged to do.
-Don’t take their help for granted and try your best to do your part well!
+Naturally, your teachers have your best interests at heart, but technically speaking, writing a letter isn’t something they’re obliged to do.
+Don’t take their help for granted and try your best to do your part well.

 Now, what’s the best way to take the initial step and bring up the question for the first time?

 Ask them in person, of course!
-It is by far the politest way to ask someone to do something for you.
+It is by far the politest way to ask someone to do you a favor.
 If that’s impossible, you can email the person you’ve chosen to ask, but consider talking to them first.

 Here’s a sample of how you can begin your letter or conversation: